Sado Island

 Sample Itinerary

-1. Day 1: Take a morning ferry from Niigata Port to Sado Island.
-Explore the Sado Gold Mine and learn about the island’s mining history.
-In the afternoon, visit the Mano District and immerse yourself in the traditional Japanese atmosphere.
+• Day 1: Take a morning ferry from Niigata Port to Sado Island.
+Visit the Sado Gold Mine in Aikawa and explore the mining history.
+In the afternoon, wander through the Mano District.

 Posted by